dannisonarias/Rails_transactions_app/README.md

 # Group our transactions

 The project is based on an app for grouping transactions by category with your family/friends.
 Using Heroku with Amazon s3 in production.
+This application is meant to used on mobile display only. (please use mobile resolution for best experience)

 ![sample](ss.png)
 ## Built With